howsoai/platform-installation-examples/container-images/README.md

 ### Pull with skopeo

 Docker is a commonly available tool, but there are other options.
-These alternatives often don't require a running daemon so use cases where you just need to pull images, they may be preferable (i.e. CI/CD pipelines).
+These alternatives often don't require a running daemon, so may be preferable for use cases where you just need to manipulate images (i.e. CI/CD pipelines).

-To pull the image with [skopeo](https://github.com/containers/skopeo).
-Note this example downloads the image to a tar file.
-It overrides the arch and os to ensure the image pulled is correct for the target environment (and not the workstation i.e. mac).
+To pull the image with [skopeo](https://github.com/containers/skopeo) cli.
 ```sh
 REGISTRY_AUTH_FILE=/tmp/config.json skopeo copy --override-arch=amd64 --override-os=linux docker://proxy.replicated.com/proxy/howso-platform/dpbuild-docker-edge.jfrog.io/dp/platform-worker:1.1.992 docker-archive:/tmp/platform-cert-generator:1.0.18
 ```
+> Note - this example downloads the image to a tar file.
+It overrides the `arch` and `os` to ensure the image pulled is correct for the target environment (and not the workstation i.e. mac).

 ### Pull all the images